solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 5. Select **Add metric**.
 6. Under the **PGBOUNCER** category, select **Active client connections**.
 7. In the top right, select the time to be **Last 30 minutes** then select **Apply**.
-8. In your Windows-based lab virtual machine, open a command prompt window, in the windows search are, type **cmd** and select it.
+8. In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
 9. Run the following commands to execute a `pgbench` test directly against the database server, when prompted enter the password `Seattle123Seattle123`.
 Notice the use of the `-c` parameter that will create 100 different connections, be sure to replace `PREFIX` with your lab information:

     ```sql